iltommi/qdb-documentation/source/reference/qdbd.rst

 qdbd distribution is peer-to-peer.
 This means:

-    * The unavailability of one :term:`server` does not compromise the whole :term:`hive`
+    * The unavailability of one :term:`server` does not compromise the whole :term:`cluster`
-    * The memory load is automatically distributed amongst all instances within a :term:`hive`
+    * The memory load is automatically distributed amongst all instances within a :term:`cluster`

-Each server within one hive needs:
+Each server within one cluster needs:

     * An unique address on which to listen (you cannot use the *any* address) (:option:`-a`)
-    * At least one :term:`node` within the hive to contact (:option:`--peer`)
+    * At least one :term:`node` within the cluster to contact (:option:`--peer`)

 .. note::
     It's counter-productive to run several instances on the same :term:`node`.